Statistically Robust Neural Network Classification: BACKGROUND

 \subsection{Statistical Robustness}

-\citet{WebbEtAl2019} recently introduced a \textit{statistical robustness} metric that provides a statistical alternative to formal verification of neural network properties.
-They model inputs using an \emph{input distribution}, $p(\cdot)$, and define their metric to be the probability of violation under this.
-This provides more information than standard verification about the network's robustness: if the property is not violated, then the probability is 0, whereas if there exists a violation, the metric indicates how likely the event of violation is.

-Formally, they define their robustness metric using: \begin{itemize} \item A \textbf{property function} $s(x'; f_\theta, \psi)$ defined over the input space $x'\in\mathcal{X}$, where $f_\theta$ is the neural network and $\psi$ is problem specific parameters (e.g. the true label).
-This is designed such that the event $\mathcal{E} = \{s(x'; f_\theta, \psi)\ge0\}$ represents a violation of the property, which could, for example, represent the misclassification of the target. \item An \textbf{input distribution} $p(x')$, typically taking the form of a perturbation distribution $p(x'|x)$. \end{itemize} Their statistical robustness metric is then given by the integral (suppressing $f_\theta$ and $\psi$ from $s$)

-An important application of this method is to \textit{pointwise} robustness for neural network classifiers.
-Standard verification schemes target the binary 0-1 metric on whether an adversarial example exists in a \textit{perturbation region} $\Delta$ around a point.
-On the other hand, the statistical robustness metric can determine the probability of drawing an adversarial example from some {perturbation distribution}.
+\citet{WebbEtAl2019} recently introduced a \textit{{statistical robustness}} metric that provides a probabilistic alternative to formal verification of \emph{\textbf{pointwise}} robustness.
+Standard verification schemes target the binary 0-1 metric on whether an adversarial example exists in a {{perturbation region}} $\Delta$ around a point.
+Their statistical robustness metric instead corresponds to the \textbf{\emph{probability}} of drawing an adversarial example from some \emph{\textbf{perturbation distribution}}.
+Concretely, for a perturbation distribution $p(\cdot|x)$ centred around $x$, they define their statistical robustness metric as

-Because $\mathcal{E}$ often constitutes a (potentially very) rare event, numerically calculating~\eqref{itg} can be challenging.
-To address this,~\citet{WebbEtAl2019} further introduce an estimation approach based around adaptive multi-level splitting (AMLS) \citep{guyader2011simulation} and show that this can effectively estimate $\mathcal{I}[p, s]$ even for large networks and high-dimensional input spaces.